antonkoetzler/nvim-config/README.md

 # TODO

-1. Solve the no files open lsp dianostics issue (proactive-lsp plugin);
+1. Solve the no files open lsp dianostics issue (research workspace-dianostics.nvim and trouble package);
 2. Markdown LSP that formats like with VSCode.